Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series400/ex450_MP_QueryServiceDiscovery/ReadMe.txt

 -clientId client ID to perform authorization with the token service for V1 password grant and the service account name for the V2 client crededntials grant(mandatory for both V1 password grant and V2 client credentials grant)
  For a V1 password grant type, you can generate and manage client Ids by using the Eikon App Key Generator.
- This is found by visiting my.Refinitiv.com, launching Eikon, and searching for "App Key Generator".
+ This is found by visiting myaccount.lseg.com, launching Eikon, and searching for "App Key Generator".
 Eikon login is required to generate clientID.
 -clientSecret service account password(mandatory for V2 client credentials grant) -takeExclusiveSignOnControl <true/false> the exclusive sign on control to force sign-out for the same credentials(optional, only for V1 password grant).
 -websocket Use the WebSocket transport protocol (optional).
--location location to get an endpoint from Refinitiv Data Platform service discovery.
+-location location to get an endpoint from Delivery Platform service discovery.
 Default is "us-east-1" -keyfile keystore file for creating an encrypted connection(optional).
 -keypasswd keystore password for creating an encrypted connection(mandatory if -keyfile is specified).
 Note: please refer to README.md of RTSDK Java for generating a keystore file.